bevyengine/bevy/release-content/migration-guides/asset_sources_no_processed_reader.md

    `register_asset_source` directly).
 Come talk to us in the Bevy Discord `#assets-dev` to help us understand your use case!

-3. If you do not need the default asset source to be processed, you may remove `AssetPlugin::mode` from the `AssetPlugin.
+3. If you do not need the default asset source to be processed, set `AssetPlugin::mode` to `AssetMode::Unprocessed` in the `AssetPlugin`.

 So for example, if your app looks like the following: